eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 To address these limitations more effectively, SRCNN was developed in 2014.
 Deep convolutional neural networks are essentially equivalent to the pipelines of example-based methods; however, hidden layers are utilized to implicitly learn the mappings and further handle tasks such as patch extraction and aggregation.

 #### Methodology
-The SRCNN is composed of three main operations: patch extraction and representation, non-linear mapping, and reconstruction.
+SRCNN is composed of three main operations: patch extraction and representation, non-linear mapping, and reconstruction.
 All three operations are implemented using convolutional layers.

 The patch extraction and representation layer extracts overlapping patches from the low-resolution image and represents each patch as a set of feature maps.
 This is achieved through a convolutional layer with $$n_1$$ convolutions on the image using a kernel size of $$c \times f_1 \times f_1$$​.
 Thus, the output is composed of $$n_1$$​ feature maps.